Search for a Tailor Made holiday

 The walking holiday you designed for us was absolutely perfect in every way.
 We had ample time to look round the dzongs and temples, the walks were not too hard and took us to some really interesting villages and viewpoints, and the accommodation was welcoming and comfortable.
 Just as we’d requested.
 Best of all though, the festival in Paro - WOW.
 We can’t thank you enough.

 Mr & Mrs W, Chelmsford

 When to go:

 Seraphina handles all of our incoming bookings and insurance matters.
 She has traveled extensively, leading treks in Bhutan, Tibet, Northern India, Ladakh and Nepal, where she instigated our now popular Family Trek.
 Seraphina has also undertaken reconnaissance trips for MK in Sri Lanka, Tanzania, Peru and Japan, and has climbed Stok Kangri and Kilimanjaro.
-When on holiday though, there's nothing she enjoys more than trekking in the Alps.
+Closer to home, there's nothing she enjoys more than trekking in the Alps.

 Born in Shillong, just south of the Bhutanese border, Steve has returned to the Himalaya many times as leader of numerous treks and expeditions.
 These include the first British ascent of Nun Kun in Kashmir and attempts on Cho Oyu in Nepal and Gangkar Punsum in Bhutan.
 He set up Mountain Kingdoms (formerly Himalayan Kingdoms) in 1986 and has remained true to his passion for the mountains and adventure travel ever since.
 Steve is the author of two books 'Kingdom of the Thunder Dragon' and Straight Up; both are available from our office.